 Protein aggregation analysis and characterization to assess the extent of protein degradation, stability and formation of aggregates in solution

-Aggregation of a protein therapeutic can have serious implications for the patient safety, biologic product stability, potency, biological activity, quality, and efficacy.
+Aggregation of a protein therapeutic can have serious implications for patient safety, biologic product stability, potency, biological activity, quality, and efficacy.
 As aggregation has been reported to lead to adverse immune reactions in patients, it is important to mitigate health risks during drug development through a comprehensive understanding of your biomolecule’s propensity to aggregate and characterisation of the aggregation state.

 For submicron aggregates, size-exclusion chromatography (SEC) is routinely used to detect and quantify irreversible aggregates from oligomers through to ultra-high order aggregates.
 This technique is used to establish the molecular weight of observed aggregates and is typically coupled with multi-angle static light scattering (SEC–MALS).